 - 8. (1) Students who are required to show cause under the provisions of Rules 1. or 3. and either do not attempt to show cause or do not receive special permission to re-enrol from the Admissions and Re-enrolment Committee (or the Re-enrolment Committee on appeal) shall be excluded, for a period not in excess of two years, from re-enrolling in the subjects and courses on account of which they were required to show cause.
-Where the subjects failed are prescribed as part of any other course (or courses) they shall not be allowed to enrol in any such course. - (2) Students required to show cause under the provisions of Rule 2, who either do not attempt to show cause or do not receive special permission to re-enrol from the Admissions and Re-enrolment Committee (or the Re-enrolment

-Committee on appeal) shall be excluded, for a period not in excess of two years, from re-enrolling in any subject they have failed twice.
+Where the subjects failed are prescribed as part of any other course (or courses) they shall not be allowed to enrol in any such course. - (2) Students required to show cause under the provisions of Rule 2, who either do not attempt to show cause or do not receive special permission to re-enrol from the Admissions and Re-enrolment Committee (or the Re-enrolment Committee on appeal) shall be excluded, for a period not in excess of two years, from re-enrolling in any subject they have failed twice.
 Where the subjects failed are prescribed as part of a course they shall also be excluded from that course.
-Where the subjects failed are prescribed as part of any other course (or courses) they shall not be allowed to enrol in any such course.
+Where (or courses) they shall not be allowed to enrol in any such course.